 The wildlife here is simply fabulous and spotting animals is as easy as parking your car at one of the waterholes and waiting for large numbers of zebras, elephants, springbok, oryx, giraffes, and many other animals to arrive to drink water.
 Namibia safari is another must-do when you visit Namibia.

 TIPS TO VISIT: Driving on a self-drive safari in Etosha National Park is relatively easy, the gravel roads have good conditions and there are have secured pick nic and toilets areas you can visit Etosha National Park by driving your 4×4 Rental Car.
-Another option is to join a Guided 4×4 Game Drive – I recommend to spend at least 2 days doing a safari at Etosha, and stay at one of the lodges inside or close to the gate – One of the best accommodations options in Etosha is Toshari Lodge, and they also offer guided game drives.
+Another option is to join a Guided 4×4 Game Drive – I recommend spending at least 2 days doing a safari at Etosha, and stay at one of the lodges inside or close to the gate – One of the best accommodations options in Etosha is Toshari Lodge, and they also offer guided game drives.

 RARE FOREST WITH GIGANT ALOE TREES

 This is another fascinating place to visit in Namibia – the Quiver Tree Forest.
-Even if we call it “trees” they are actually species of Aloe capable of growing over 30 feet tall and the oldest trees in the forest are estimated to be between 200 to 300 years old.
+Even if we call them “trees” they are actually species of Aloe capable of growing over 30 feet tall and the oldest trees in the forest are estimated to be between 200 to 300 years old.

 The quiver trees are regarded as a national symbol of Namibia and are featured on the currency and in popular imagery.